-If you have never seen the movie (Check it out here if you haven’t…I’ll wait), it is about young Ralphie Parker, a boy whose only Christmas wish is to receive a BB gun.
+If you have never seen A Christmas Story (Watch it here if you haven’t…I’ll wait), it is a movie about young Ralphie Parker, a boy whose only Christmas wish is to receive a BB gun.
 More specifically, an Official Red Ryder Carbine-Action Two-Hundred-Shot Range Model Air Rifle.
 Of course, his family, teachers, and even the department-store Santa are against it, famously proclaiming “You’ll Shoot Your Eye Out.”
 In the end he finally gets his wish and his gun…and only manages to prove everyone right.

 (Maybe he should have asked for a Radio Flyer wagon instead.)

 It’s a Christmas classic.